 - "Upload and download files over metered connections."

-Now OneDrive is disabled on your Windows 8.1 device.
+That's it: you've now disabled OneDrive on your Windows 8.1 device.

-Although some complex solutions involving the Windows Registry do exist, there is no easy and safe way to remove the OneDrive folder from File Explorer or the OneDrive icon from the system tray.
+P.S.
+Although some complex solutions involving the Windows Registry do exist, there is no easy and safe way to remove the OneDrive folder from Windows 8.1's File Explorer or the OneDrive icon from the system tray.

-Now you know how easy it is to remove OneDrive from Windows 10 or Windows 7, but also how difficult it is to disable it in Windows 8.1.
-Before closing this tutorial, tell us why you wanted to get rid of OneDrive on your Windows computer.
-Use the comments section below to share your opinions.
+Now you know how easy it is to uninstall OneDrive from Windows 10 and Windows 7, but also how difficult it is to disable OneDrive in Windows 8.1.
+Before closing this tutorial, tell us why you wanted to get rid of OneDrive from your Windows computer.
+Use the comments section below to share your opinion.